Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Retrieving a value
 Let's implement a method called public V get(K key).
 It can be used to search for a value based on a key.

+# Why not implement hash map as a list?
+The main principle of the hash map is that the key-value pairs are divided into small sets with the help of hash values.
+In this case a search based on key demands only going through a very small number of key-value pairs — assuming that the hash values are calculated in a sensible manner.

+If the hash value is always the same — e.g. 1 — the internal implementation of a hash map is similar to a list — all the values are on the same list.
+If the hash values are sufficiently random, the different values are as evenly distributed to the different lists as possible.

+Hash maps also grow the size of their internal array if the number of values becomes large enough (typically 75% of the size of the array).
+Typically a hash map that contains millions of key-value pairs only contains a few key-value pairs in each index.
+The practical consequence is that discovering if a key-value pair exists, we only need to calculate the hash value and examine a few objects — this is very significantly faster than going through a single list that contains the entirety of stored values.